- The Distance Carbon FLZ is a premium lightweight, semi-adjustable, z-fold trekking pole with carbon shaft.

-The FLZ design is a clever hybrid between two trekking pole designs.
-Fixed-length z-fold poles are great because they pack down small, but are sold in specific sizes and can’t be adjusted.
+The FLZ design is a hybrid between two trekking pole designs.
+Fixed-length z-fold poles are great because they pack down small, but their length can’t be adjusted.
 Telescoping poles, on the other hand, are fully adjustable in height but don’t pack down as small.
-The Distance FLZ poles fold down as short as fixed-length poles but come in three sizes, each of which is adjustable over a shorter 15 cm range.
+The Distance FLZ poles fold down as short as fixed-length poles but come in three sizes, each of which is adjustable over a short 15 cm range.
 The best of both worlds!

 Shaft: carbon fiber